Adblue failure, what next?

 -

-It usually does not require physical disassembly of components (many workshops leave the components in place).
+usually does not require physical dismantling of components (many workshops leave the components in place).

 -

-a properly functioning AdBlue / SCR system is designed to meet exhaust emission standards,
+a properly functioning AdBlue / SCR system was designed to meet emission standards,

 -

-its deactivation may be inconsistent with the regulations regarding the approval of the vehicle for use on public roads,
+its deactivation may be non-compliant with regulations regarding vehicle approval for public roads,

 -

-It is recommended to repair the system so that it operates in accordance with the manufacturer's specifications, environmental standards and legal requirements.
+it is recommended to repair the system so that it operates according to manufacturer specifications, environmental standards, and legal requirements.

-Therefore, the best approach to the message "AdBlue system fault - what next?" is:
+Thus, the best approach when faced with the message "AdBlue system fault – what's next?" is:

 -